-In considering whether or not to apply for the Teaching Scholars Program, students should consult their department's Director of Graduate Studies.
+In considering whether to apply for the Teaching Scholars Program, students should consult their Director of Graduate Studies.

 Program Policies and Eligibility Requirements

-- Students must have fulfilled all M.Phil. degree requirements by the time they begin their stint as Teaching Scholars.
+- Doctoral students must be in an Arts & Sciences program and have fulfilled all M.Phil. degree requirements and passed their prospectus defense by the time they would begin their appointment as Teaching Scholars.

-- Students must be within the seven-year limit for completion of the Ph.D.
+- Students must be within the seven-year limit for GSAS funding during their term of service.

-- Courses taught by Teaching Scholars will have an enrollment limit of 15 students, with the minimum enrollment prescribed by each department.
+- Courses taught by Teaching Scholars will have an enrollment limit of 15 students, with the minimum enrollment prescribed by each department for course viability.

-- No student may be designated a Teaching Scholar more than twice in his or her graduate career, including being a Summer Teaching Scholar.
+- No student may be designated a Teaching Scholar more than once in his or her graduate career.

-- Departments must consider their nominations for Teaching Scholars in the context of their overall TA needs.
-In other words, a department may not request additional TA appointments from GSAS in order to cover needs created by its Teaching Scholar nominations.
+- Departments must consider their nominations for Teaching Scholars in the context of their overall Teaching Fellow needs.
+In other words, a department may not request additional Teaching Fellow appointments from GSAS in order to cover needs created by its Teaching Scholar nominations.

 How to Apply